stevedonovan/gentle-intro/1-basics.md

         ...
     }
 ```
-Which is fine; it's pretty much how you would do it in C.
+Which is fine; it's pretty much how you would do it in most languages.

 A more Rust-y approach to reading a single argument (together with parsing an
 integer value):